Unidas Podemos

 Unidas Podemos (/es/), formerly called Unidos Podemos (/es/) and also known in English as United We Can, was a democratic socialist electoral alliance formed by Podemos, United Left, and other left-wing to far-left parties in May to contest the 2016 Spanish general election.
 The alliance's official pre-agreement was announced on 9 May 2016 after weeks of negotiations.
 It was re-styled to the feminine form of its name ahead of the April 2019 Spanish general election.

-Part of the anti-austerity and anti-globalization movements, it advocates direct democracy, federalism, and republicanism in Spain.
+Part of the anti-austerity and anti-globalization movements, it advocated direct democracy, federalism, and republicanism in Spain.
 After the November 2019 Spanish general election, it formed a coalition government with the Spanish Socialist Workers' Party.

 History

 Background

 While campaigning for the 2015 Spanish general election, the United Left (IU) promoted the creation of, and later joined, the Now in Common (Ahora en Común, AeC) platform, seeking a wide alliance with other left-wing parties.
 After Podemos rejected invitations to join to what some members of this party called an "acronym soup", heightened after the failure of Catalunya Sí que es Pot in the 2015 Catalan election, the AeC platform gradually lost momentum: its founding members left the project and the brand name was lost.
 Eventually, the platform turned into the Popular Unity (IU-UPeC) electoral coalition without having fulfilled its initial aspirations.